-Finding a Character’s Hidden Heart: Martha Brockenborough
+Finding a Character’s Hidden Heart: Martha Brockenbrough

 Welcome to Creative Conversations.
-Uber-talented author Martha Brockenborough is here with me today.
+Uber-talented author Martha Brockenbrough is here with me today.
 Martha is the award-winning author of nine books.
 From beloved picture books like her latest Love, Santa, to her recently released historical fiction, Alexander Hamilton – Revolutionary, to her acclaimed novels, Devine Intervention, and 2016 winner of the Washington State Book Award The Game of Love and Death, Martha does it all with brilliance.

 Janet: Great to have you here, Martha.